-Also known as dual diagnosis or co-morbid disorders, co-occurring disorders are underlying mental health issues that appear alongside substance use disorders.
+Also known as dual diagnosis or co-morbid disorders, co-occurring disorders are underlying mental health issues that appear alongside substance use disorders (SUDs).
 Addiction and mental health have a very close relationship.
 Mental health disorders make it more likely that an individual will develop a substance use disorder, especially if these disorders are left untreated.
 On the flip side, substance abuse, especially at the level addiction level, greatly worsens the severity and frequency of most mental health issues.

 Because addiction and many mental health conditions have similar symptoms, proper diagnosis of either condition is often very difficult.
-Due to the difficulty in diagnosis, one disorder might be treated while the other is left undiagnosed, leaving the patient vulnerable to relapse or worsening mental health.
+Due to the difficulty in diagnosis, one disorder might be treated while the other is left undiagnosed, leaving the patient vulnerable to relapse of addiction or mental health issues.
 Therefore, each diagnosis must be made and treated simultaneously.

 Co-occurring disorders are tragically common.
 Approximately 7.9 million adults in the United States had co-occurring disorders in 2014.

 Help is out there